Savage Avengers: Volume 2

 As Ultron strangles Deathlok, the Savage Avengers save him as they and Doom 2099 fight the Deathloks with Weapon H stating that he can finally regain his human form again.
 Ultron has Doom 2099 attacked by a Deathlok version of Jake Gallows.
 To combat the Deathloks, Elektra heads to the southwest holding cells where she frees the prisoners there who make up the Savage Avengers 2099.
 Black Knight brings Ultron into cyberspace where his programming can be rewritten as he strikes Ultron.
 As Deathlok Jake Gallows tries to eliminate Doom 2099, he starts to suffer from the memories of ten years ago upon Deathlok getting through to him.
 As Deathlok Jake Gallows attacks the time gauntlet, Ultron proceeds to attack Deathlok as the time portal starts to close.
 Deathlok uses his web shooters to obtain one of the Deathlok arms which he uses to erase Ultron as the timestream buckled and crashed into reality like a wave.
 The Savage Avengers return to their own time as they note that Deathlok was at the center of the temporal shockwave.
 Deathlok then arrives in the lair of Uatu the Watcher (who was narrating this story) as he identifies Deathlok as Miles Morales of Earth-807128.
 While Uatu congratulates Deathlok for his heroic actions and states that there are others who need him more than Uatu, Deathlok finds himself regressing back to his human form and is returned to his homeworld to enjoy his reward.
 Miles is reunited with his loved ones.
 Back in 2099, Jacob Gallows is alive and human again as Uatu narrates that Jacob Gallows ensured that Ultron's future never came to pass by burying Ultron's head in a graveyard to make sure that Alchemax or Stark-Fujikawa doesn't bring him back online.
 In the present, the Savage Avengers prepare themselves when Fin Fang Foom goes on the attack.
-When Elektra asks Weapon H as they should be together one last time, Weapon H quotes "Ah, what the hell.
+When Elektra asks Weapon H as they should be together one last time, Weapon H states "Ah, what the hell.
 We're Avengers now, right?
 Then lets prove it"!